Classic-Fortress/server-qwprogs/README.md

 * Stop building by pressing last weapon key.
 * Added message when Dispenser is destroyed.
 * Added dismantle message to show how many cells were returned to Engineer.
-* New command toggledisp (or special) to build or detonate dispenser.
+* New command toggledispenser (or special) to build or detonate dispenser.
 * New command togglesentry (or +special2) to build or detonate sentry.
 * Engineers can now only dismantle own buildings and rotate own Sentry Gun.